 The ‘Alawi dynasty’s founder Mawlay ‘Ali al-Sharif died a hero fighting the Portuguese in North Morocco.
 His tomb in Tafilalt became a local shrine, set amid date palms, irrigation canals and brilliant green qsar gardens.
-We visit both his tomb and a restored 18th-century ‘Alawi qasba or fortified house.
+We shall visit the mausoleum of Mawlay ‘Ali al-Sharif (gardens only) and the Ksar Oulad Abdelhalim, a restored 18th-century kasbah or fortified house.
 In Rissani’s Thursday market, we may view wandering traders, nomads, Berbers and Arab desert dwellers who come to sell all kinds of clothing, wares, plants, spices and vegetables, and animals.

-Day 11: Friday 28 April, Tineghir – Tudgha Gorge – Taourirt – Ait Ben Haddu
+Day 11: Friday 24 April, Tineghir – Tudgha Gorge – Taourirt – Ouarzazate

 Near Tineghir the High Atlas meets the Jabal Saghru, a small massif which is part of the Anti Atlas range.
 The deep gorges of Tudgha and Dades mark the fault line between these two mountain ranges.
 Both gorges were carved out of the rock by torrents of melt water from the peaks above them.
 As they widen, small terraces of crops line each watercourse and villages cling to their sides, placed above the line of the torrential meltwaters which can close the gorges in spring.
 Here the mud-brick is the same brilliant red as the soil, creating a striking contrast to the rich green crops.

-Day 12: Saturday 29 April, Ait Ben Haddu – Marrakesh
+Day 12: Saturday 25 April, Ouarzazate – Ait Ben Haddu – Marrakesh

 This afternoon we cross the High Atlas by way of the Tiz n’Tishka Pass to Marrakesh, leaving behind the landscapes of the pre-Sahara with its pisé qasbas and qsars, the verdant palm groves of the Ziz valleys, and the rocky drama of the gorges.
 (Overnight Marrakesh) BLD